GIScience/gis-training-resource-center/_sources/content/Mobile_Data_collection/en_SMT_ex3_.md

 __Facilitators__

-The group of facilitators will seperate from the rest in order to prepare their activity.
+The group of facilitators will separate from the rest in order to prepare their activity.

 - How do I best explain to the community why we do this activity and what is its added value, especially for them?
 How do I make them feel comfortable to share their information (concerning data protections, ethics)?
 - What do we want to find out when talking to the community?
 What do we want to map?
 What data do we want to collect?